fridayezenwa/CICD-with-Docker-Terraform-and-AWS/README.md

 # CI/CD with Terraform and AWS

-This repository demonstrates a CI/CD pipeline using GitHub Actions, Terraform, and AWS services.
-The pipeline automates the deployment of infrastructure and applications, leveraging Docker containers for application deployment.

 ## Introduction

 This project utilizes a GitHub Actions workflow to manage the deployment of infrastructure and applications in AWS.
 The infrastructure is provisioned using Terraform, and the application is packaged and deployed using Docker containers.